 The most important thing in HDRI storing is a data compression because captured real-world lighting results in very large data sizes.
 Uncompressed, a single HDR pixel requires 12 bytes of memory to store the three single precision floating-point numbers for the RGB values.
 This becomes a lot of data in images and video.
 Therefore, researchers have been working on more sophisticated compression schemes to store HDR content.
 The main strategy is to modify and adapt current compression standards such as JPEG, MPEG and block truncation coding.
 The main goal of the compression is to significantly reduce the amount of data that needs storing and transmitting with minimal loss of visual quality.
 This is a major challenge as the increased luminance means that many artefacts, which may not be noticed in LDR content, will be easily distinguishable in HDR image [6].
-Table 2.4 summarizes what has been already achieved for compressing HDR images, textures and
+Table 2.4 summarizes what has been already achieved for compressing HDR images, textures and videos.

-Name Description BPP Quality Backward Compatibility IMAGE COMPRESSION JPEG-HDR backward compatible JPEG-HDR 0.6-3.75 MQ-HQ Yes HDR-JPEG2000 HDR-JPEG2000 0.48-4.8 HQ Yes TLCAHDR Two-Layer Coding Algorithm for High Dynamic Range Images 1-8 HQ Partial TEXTURE COMPRES SSION HDRTGS HDR Textures Compression Using Geometry Shapes 8 HQ No HDRTBIO HDR Textures Compression Using Bit and Integer Operations 8 HQ No HDRTSL HDR Textures Compression Encoding LDR and HDR Parts 16 MQ No HDR Textures Compression HDRTTMITM with Tone Mapping and Its Analytic Inverse 4-8 MQ-HQ Yes DHTC An Effective DXTC-Based HDR Testure Compression Scheme 8 HQ No VIDEO COMPRESSION HDRV Perception-Motivated High Dynamic Range Video Encoding 0.09-5 HQ No MPEG-HDR backward compatible HDR-MPEG 0.2-6 HQ Yes H.264-HDR 4-HDR Rate-Distortion Optimized Dynamic Range Videos HQ Yes videos.
 More details about techniques from the table can be found in [6].

+Name Description BPP Quality Backward Compatibility IMAGE COMPRESS SION JPEG-HDR backward compatible JPEG-HDR 0.6-3.75 MQ-HQ Yes HDR-JPEG2000 HDR-JPEG2000 0.48-4.8 HQ Yes TLCAHDR Two-Layer Coding Algorithm for High Dynamic Range Images 1-8 HQ Partial TEXTURE COMPRES SSION HDRTGS HDR Textures Compression Using Geometry Shapes 8 HQ No HDRTBIO HDR Textures Compression Using Bit and Integer Operations 8 HQ No HDRTSL HDR Textures Compression Encoding LDR and HDR Parts 16 MQ No HDRTTMITM HDR Textures Compression with Tone Mapping and Its Analytic Inverse 4-8 MQ-HQ Yes DHTC An Effective DXTC-Based HDR Testure Compression Scheme 8 HQ No VIDEO COMPRESSION HDRV Perception-Motivated High Dynamic Range Video Encoding 0.09-5 HQ No MPEG-HDR MPEG-HDR backward compatible HDR-MPEG HQ Yes H.264-HDR Rate-Distortion Optimized Compression of High Dynamic Range Videos 0.26-4 HQ Yes